ryjo1026/plex-landing-page/README.md

 * The instructions are pretty generic so you can change them to include where people should contact you etc.

 Additionally, I chose two background images for the home page and instruction page from one of my favorite movies and shows.
 I recommend browsing [/r/CineShots](https://www.reddit.com/r/CineShots/) for background images if you like that idea.
-You can change them in the respective .css files under the ```.jumbotron``` class.
+You can change them in the respective .scss files under the ```.hero``` class.

-#### Note
+## Contribution
-This repo is forked from my personal implementation so there is minimal commit history
+This project is open-sourced under the MIT license.
+Feel free to make issues and pull requests for any improvements you want to see.